Farzy/cheerz-dl/README.md

 # Cheerz-dl

-Download pictures from a Cheerz event.
+Download pictures from a [Cheerz Photobooth](https://live.cheerz.com/location) link.

+All you need to have is the private URL of the photo gallery.

+The script is written in Rust.
+Yes it's overkill!
+But it was a fun challenge.

 # Building